 If you are making a Level 1 purchase by obtaining one fair and reasonable quote, a protest is unlikely.

-If you obtain multiple quotes and make a competitive award, vendors may disagree with your solicitation or award decision and submit a protest.
+If you conduct a competitive procurement process by obtaining multiple bids/quotes or request proposals from multiple vendors, vendors may disagree with your solicitation or award decision and submit a protest.